STEM Education Insights

 Curriculum Development

 We write curriculum in STEM for kids in preschool through high school.
-Our strength is in design for learning and engagement: we write to address specific standards and learning objectives, and we develop activities that get kids thinking and doing.
+Our biggest strength is in design for learning and engagement: we write to address specific standards and learning objectives, and we develop activities that get kids thinking and doing.
+We also attend carefully to teacher needs for implementation.

 Research and Summative Evaluation